JoergHeseler/siegfried-falls-back-on-fido-identifier-for-archivematica/README.md

 You can view the detailed identification results in the Archivmatica frontend after starting a transfer by expanding the `▸ Microservice: Identify file format` section and clicking on the gear icon of `Job Identify file format`.

-Files with no errors end with the filename ...`valid` and should be correctly identified with this script.
+Files with no errors end with `valid` in their name and should be correctly identified with this script.
 However, all other files contain errors and are either not identified at all or incorrectly identified as other file formats.

 ## Dependencies